 The official version is all-inclusive, but you rely on the resources of Sharetribe and have limited editing permissions.
 The community-based version requires consults of development and testing teams anyway, which undermines the primary motivation for using a ready tool.
 On top of that, it doesn’t support popular payment gateways.

 There’s another “oops”, stated in Terms of Service.
 If you change source-code too much, you likely won’t be able to update Sharetribe anymore.
 You can open Pull requests on GitHub, but the team is highly selective about pushing them into production.

 Problem #5 – Scalability

-It’s not just a ShareTribe issue, rather, a problem with all ready-to-launch builders.
+It’s not just a ShareTribe issue, rather, a problem with all ready-to-launch marketplace builder.
 If your application is to host more than 100,000 users, the platform will have a hard time accommodating such a request.
 Even if at the beginning of development, 100 00 users might seem an unlikely goal, some marketplaces hit those numbers in months.

 - When you use ShareTribe, you are limiting your business to becoming local or too niche;

 - The functionality is not adapted to accommodating large communities, which is why you might have difficulties with maintaining one inf the first place;

 - The performance will deteriorate as you come close to the limits of your subscriptions.

 - Not a good idea for seasonal businesses: if one day your site hosts 200 000 users and 50 000 in the next months, you still need to pay for the full subscription.
 Jumping back and forth between plans maks budget planning a lot more complicated.